Professional Ghostwriter For Hire

 - expository essay

 I have never been a fiction ghostwriter, although I edited several manuscripts that became published fiction.
-Most of my ghostwriting services come from writing website copy, speeches, blogs and marketing copy.
+Most of my ghostwriting services come from writing website copy, speeches, blogs and marketing copy services.

 But be warned: ghostwriting services are not cheap.